Flux-Floquet instability in fluctuating superconductors: 1. Introduction

 Below we consider the pumping geometry implemented in the experiments of driven $\rm YBCO$, illustrated in Fig.~\ref{fig:Sketch}(a).
 The YBCO structure consists of strongly coupled Cu-O layers, separated by distance $d_1 = \SI{4}{ \AA} $, which we refer to as bilayers.
 These bilayers are separated from each other by a larger distance $d_2 = \SI{8}{\AA}$.
+Using the Josephson relation $\partial_t\theta=2eV/\hbar$ and $V(t)=E_0 \, d_1 \sin{(\omega_p t)}$, we find that $\theta$ is oscillating at the drive frequency $\omega_p$ with a large amplitude $\gtrsim \pi$ for the pump field strength $E_0 = 2.5$ MV/cm and frequency $\omega_p = 2\pi \times \SI{20}{THz}$ employed experimentally\cite{Sebastian24}.
+This estimate places the system in the highly nonlinear regime, as mentioned earlier.
 In Sec.
 2, starting with a minimal set of assumptions concerning the existence of SC phase coherence at equilibrium above $T_c$, we map the electrodynamics of the pseudogap phase of YBCO to the SG model.
 In Sec.
 3, we demonstrate that short-range superconducting coherence within a single bilayer of $\rm YBCO$ leads to a small diamagnetic susceptibility $| \chi_{d} | \sim 10^{-5}$, depicted in Fig.~\ref{fig:Sketch}(b).
-The giant dynamical paramagnetic effect can be summarized as an instability of the SG model triggered locally in each bilayer by a strong laser drive, sketched in Fig.~\ref{fig:Sketch}(c).
-Section 4 illustrates that the different bilayers are capacitively coupled to each other, resulting in dynamically amplified edge currents (and displacement currents), outlined in Fig.~\ref{fig:Sketch}(d).
+Upon driving, the flux-Floquet instability is triggered locally in each bilayer as shown in Fig.~\ref{fig:Sketch}(c).
+Section 4 illustrates once coupled to Maxwell equations different bilayers are capacitively coupled to each other, resulting in dynamically amplified edge currents (and displacement currents), outlined in Fig.~\ref{fig:Sketch}(d).
 The magnetic field generated by these currents is paramagnetic and it penetrates the entire sample at the speed of light.
 The photo-generated paramagnetic response is proportional to the equilibrium diamagnetic response but can be orders of magnitude larger in amplitude.
 In Sec.
 5, we discuss in detail how our theory compares with the experimental data.
-Finally, we conclude the paper with a discussion on other applications of our theory and its implications on the study of high $T_c$ superconductors.
+In Sec.~6, we address the instability mechanism's potential universality across a broad range of systems with $U(1)$ symmetry.
+Finally, we conclude the paper by positioning it in the general landscape of ultrafast probes of electron states and photoinduced phases and its implications on the study of high-$T_c$ SCs.
 An overview of our theoretical framework is given in the Methods section.